Blog /

 Where does it fall short?
 While passwordless authentication removes password-related risks, it’s not entirely foolproof.
 Magic links can be intercepted if email security is weak, and losing access to a registered device can lock users out.
 Businesses must offer secure recovery mechanisms to prevent these issues.

-Ideal for SaaS platforms, enterprise applications, and digital services looking to enhance security while improving the user experience.
+Best for: Modern SaaS platforms, enterprise applications, and digital services looking to enhance security while improving the user experience.
 To maximize effectiveness, it’s best implemented with strong device-based authentication and fallback options.

 6. What is Risk-Based Authentication (RBA)?